OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 This threat refers to manipulating behaviour of the model by manipulating the engineering elements that lead to the model  (including the parameters during development time), eg. through supplying, changing components, code, or configuration.
 In some cases, the model is trained externally and supplied as-is, which also introduces a model poisoning threat.
 Data manipulation is  referred to as data poisoning and is covered in separate threats.

+**Controls:**
+* See General controls
+* See controls for development-time protection

 ### 3.1.3 Transfer learning attack
 Supplying a manipulated pre-trained model (e.g. a GenAI model) that serves as a base to be further trained.

 **Controls specific for transfer learning:**
+* See General controls
+* See controls for development-time protection
 * TODO: Choose a model type resilient against a transfer learning attack